TransFirst Merchant Services Review

 I can say that the sales rep I spoke to at TransFirst had a lot of fun energy and a really friendly demeanor.
 It’s nice to talk to people who seem to sincerely enjoy their jobs, so we got off on the right foot in that way.
 I asked her to send me a complete list of fees, a copy of their merchant agreement, which she agreed to, and I said goodbye with a good feeling about the exchange.
 And then I waited.
 And waited.
 And waited.
 Nothing.

-With 137 complaints in the past three years with the BBB and 33 with Ripoff Report, TransFirst has a normal amount of complaints for a processor of this size.
+With 117 complaints in the past three years with the BBB and 43 with Ripoff Report, TransFirst has a normal amount of complaints about a processor of this size.
 Not that normal is good here – but I’ve seen worse.
 They service 300,000 merchants, so under 200 public complaints in the past three years sounds pretty good.
-They also tout an A+ BBB rating despite the number of complaints issued, mostly because they addressed every one.
+They also tout an A+ BBB rating despite the number of complaints issued, mostly because they addressed everyone.
 How they could have over 100 complaints but supposedly no room for improvement baffles me, but that’s just how the BBB rolls.

 The complaints I see for TransFirst seem all too familiar, especially for processors who use a lot of independent sales agents.
 Mostly merchants complain about agents failing to explain the contract terms and disclose all fees during negotiations.
 Basically, they trick merchants into signing a legally binding contract by failing to mention terms that might be deal breakers and rushing the process along.
 True, it is the legal responsibility of the merchant to read the contract before signing, but I really hate to see these kinds of complaints.
 Complaints about terminal leases also come up again and again.